Antastic11a/pokeemerald/notes.md

         - Do I want Legendaries on the same competitive level as regular Pokemon?
         - Do I adjust the levels of Pokemon evolution to match eachother more with this balance?
             - Otherwise Pokemon that evolve early like Beedrill (LV 10) will be super powerful early on.
+- Exploration?
+    - This is taking a back seat to No RNG and More Balance but it'd feel wrong to take it away from a Pokemon game.
+    - What does Exploration include?
+        - Exploring the map
+        - Finding new Pokemon
+        - Finding new Items

 ## Gameplay ideas
 - Rouge-like, bug-catching-competition-like Gym challenges?